cyberark/conjur/design/authenticators/authn_jwt/token_schema.md

    1. The user should have the ability to map a given "technical" claim name to a more familiar / business one - i.e, in git-lab.
 Instead of mentioning in the policy "sub" claim, the user will have the ability to mention "job"

 ## Solution
-User will define the token schema variables in the authenticator policy.
+User will define the mandatory claims and claims mapping variables in the authenticator policy.
 The variables will be checked in the JWT authentication request.

 * The usage of this variables is optional and non mandatory.
 User can authenticate to JWT in the same way he authenticated in stage 1.
 Using the feature adds more security checks to the authentication.